TechStackApps/fasten-onprem/docs/epa/fasten-epa-roadmap.md

 # Strategic Roadmap: Fasten Health On-Prem ePA Integration

+## Foreword: ePA Integration Approaches

+This strategic roadmap outlines the path for integrating Fasten Health On-Prem with the German electronic patient record (ePA) system by pursuing the **direct registration and approval of Fasten Health's own ePA-Frontend des Versicherten (ePA-FdV) with gematik.** This approach involves Fasten Health undergoing the complete approval lifecycle, including security assessments, product evaluations, and operational readiness checks as mandated by gematik for its FdV.
+The subsequent phases detailed in this document are predicated on this direct approval strategy.

+Alternatively, another potential approach for ePA integration could involve **leveraging an existing, gematik-approved ePA-FdV module from an intermediary third-party provider.** In such a scenario, Fasten Health would integrate this pre-approved module into its application.
+This could potentially streamline parts of the approval process, as the core FdV component would already have gematik's sanction.
+However, this approach would introduce dependencies on the third-party provider, including their update cycles, feature sets, and any associated costs or licensing terms.
+The specifics of integration, data flow, and residual responsibilities for Fasten Health would need careful evaluation if this path were to be considered.

+**The current roadmap exclusively details the direct FdV registration approach.**

 ## Subject: Strategic Roadmap for Fasten Health On-Prem ePA Integration

 ## Primary Objective: